pooyad359/linux-shell-guide/text_operations/README.md

 - `-i`: Case insensitive match
 - `-v`: Invert search.
 Only returns lines where the match is not found.
 - `-n`: Adds line number in the file to the output
 - `-w`: Matches the whole words.
-E.g., `grep -w hi hello.txt` will match the occurance of `hi` and not when it is part of another word like `hide`.
+E.g., `grep -w hi hello.txt` will match the occurrence of `hi` and not when it is part of another word like `hide`.
 - `-r`: Searches recursively in all files in a directory.
 Default directory is `./`
-- `-c`: Number of occurance per file.
+- `-c`: Number of occurrence per file.
 - `-E`: To search using extended regex pattern and return name of the file (if recursive) and the entire line.
 Using `-o` only the matched field will be returned.
 - `-h`: Exclude file name for each match
 - `-H`: Include file name for each match